-Reference: VCE Chemistry Assessment Handbook

 Experiment

 Introduction:

 Acids and bases are common solutions that exist everywhere.
 Almost every liquid that we encounter in our daily lives consists of acidic and basic properties, with the exception of water.
 By definition, an acid is a substance that can donate a proton (H+ ion) and a base is a substance that can accept a proton from an acid. pH is a measure of how acidic or basic a solution is.
 The range goes from 0 - 14, with 7 being neutral. pH’s of less than 7 indicate acidity, whereas a pH of greater than 7 indicates a base.